How the Organic Acids Test might help turn things around!

 WHAT THE ORGANIC ACIDS TEST REVEALS

-The results tested are basically listed like this:
+The results tested are basically listed like this (for the ORGANIC Oat test, which is the first one I did):

 1. NUTRIENT MARKERS, which reveals what is going on with your Fatty Acid Metabolism, your Carbohydrate Metabolism, and your Energy Production (aka Citric Acid Cycle, also called the Krebs Cycle).
 You also learn if you have enough of certain B-Vitamins, and how they are affecting (or not effecting) your Methylation abilities, plus other nutrient deficiencies.
 There’s potentially a lot of information under all of this.